fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 Keys have to be generated when launching the service.
 On Docker run, if the [keystore](/guides/Node%20Operators/managing-the-keystore) is not found, the keys are automatically generated and stored in the Docker host's `$HOME/.lightning/keystore` directory.

 :::tip
 Have in mind that the `$HOME/.lightning/config.toml` is where the keystore location paths are configured, which default value is in the user `$HOME` path.
-The users who customise or modify the default location, need to apply the required customisations.
+The users who customize or modify the default location, need to apply the required customizations.
 To learn more about how to manage the keystore, visit the [managing keystore](/guides/Node%20Operators/managing-the-keystore) section.
 :::

 ## Generate keys